BOBANOVIORGANI/solaron-0bab6/content/pages/index.md

     title: 'Your colour, your thing'
     text: >
-      Colours for everyone, get yourself SolarPower B1 with your preferred colour body.
-Available in six colours for everyone's pocket.
+      Colours for everyone, get yourself SolarPower B1 with your preferred coloured metal body and frame.
+Available in six great colours for everyone's taste and pocket.
     actions: []
     media:
       type: ImageBlock